Jacob van Campen

-Life
+Biography

 He was born into a wealthy family at Haarlem and spent his youth in his hometown.
 Being of noble birth and with time on his hands, he took up painting mainly as a pastime.
-In 1614, he became a member of the Guild of Saint Luke (in Haarlem the architects and painters were both in the same guild, and many were both, such as Pieter Saenredam and Salomon de Bray), and studied painting under Frans de Grebber — a number of Van Campen's oils survive.
+In 1614, he became a member of the Guild of Saint Luke (in Haarlem the architects and painters were both in the same guild, and many were both, such as Pieter Saenredam and Salomon de Bray), and he was in an apprenticeship under painter Frans de Grebber — a number of Van Campen's oils survive.
 About 1616 to 1624 he is thought to have lived in Italy.
 On his return to the Netherlands, Van Campen turned to architecture, applying ideas borrowed from Andrea Palladio, Vincenzo Scamozzi, and classical influences from Vitruvius.
 He was primarily responsible for introducing the classical revival style into Dutch Baroque architecture, combining the native, Dutch brick style with the Vitruvian principles he had learnt to produce "Dutch Classicism", an internationally influential style.

 Van Campen was friendly with Constantijn Huygens, and together they designed a new house for Huygens.
-Even after Van Campen's death, his work greatly influenced Johan Maurits van Nassau-Siegen, the designer of the Kleefse gardens (the gardens of Cleve), and on Frederick William, Elector of Brandenburg.
+Even after Van Campen's death, his work greatly influenced Johan Maurits van Nassau-Siegen, the designer of the Kleefse gardens (the gardens of Cleve), and Frederick William, Elector of Brandenburg.
 The latter owned a book by Van Campen regardless of the expense.
 The city hall and city palace of Potsdam owe a debt to ideas by Van Campen.

 Van Campen's first known building was the Coymans house built in 1625 in Amsterdam.
 In the 1630s, Van Campen and Pieter Post designed the Mauritshuis in The Hague, a palace that is now home to a Royal Picture Gallery, and Van Campen alone designed the Netherlands' first theatre, Amsterdam's Stadsschouwburg.
 About 1645 Van Campen designed the Nieuwe Kerk in Haarlem, a church that influenced Christopher Wren.
 His best-known work is probably the large Town Hall of Amsterdam (begun 1648), now the Royal Palace in Dam Square.

 Van Campen worked as an architect, a painter and a designer of decorative schemes, like that for the church organ in Alkmaar.
 His art also influenced sculpture.
 He was assisted in his work by Pieter Post, Daniël Stalpaert, Matthias Withoos, Philips Vingboons, Artus Quellinus, Tielman van Gameren and Rombout Verhulst.
 During the building of the city hall, Van Campen lived in very expensive lodgings in the nearby Kalverstraat and he spent freely.
 In 1654 Van Campen (and Willem de Keyser left after an argument, probably in connection with the design of the barrel vaults.
 Stalpaert won, but his completion of the project was reported to be less fine than Van Campen's designs.

 After a long career, Van Campen died in 1657 in his buitenplaats (residence) Randenbroek near Amersfoort, which he had inherited from his mother, and was buried there.
 He had expanded it himself and had it decorated by Caesar van Everdingen.
 Van Campen never married but had one son, Alexander Van Campen.